-Musculoskeletal conditions are conditions of the bones, muscles and connective tissues.
-Common musculoskeletal conditions include various forms of arthritis, back pain and problems, osteoporosis and gout.
+Musculoskeletal conditions affect the bones, muscles, joints, and connective tissues.
+Common types include various forms of arthritis (rheumatoid arthritis, osteoarthritis, juvenile arthritis and gout), back problems and osteoporosis.

-These conditions are predominantly managed in primary health care settings by a range of health professionals.
-Treatment involves a combination of medication (for pain and inflammation); physiotherapy; self-management (such as diet and exercise); education on self-management and living with the condition; and referral to specialist care.
+Musculoskeletal conditions are highly prevalent and large contributors to illness, pain and disability.
+They are predominantly managed in primary health care settings by a range of health professionals.
+Treatment and management often involve a combination of medication (for pain and inflammation), physiotherapy, education on self-management (such as diet and exercise) and referral to specialist care as appropriate.

 Rheumatoid arthritis is an auto-immune disease causing chronic inflammation of the joints.
 It most commonly affects the hand joints and can lead to deformities of the hands.